The [CII]--SFR correlation in dwarf galaxies across cosmic time

 Within hierarchical models of cosmological structure formation, dwarf galaxies are considered to be the building blocks of larger galaxies.
 Compared to normal spiral galaxies, dwarfs contain less metals \citep{Tremonti2004,Hunter2012} and have been often employed as laboratories to explore high-redshift conditions.
 Whether or not this can help disentangling how stars form under early Universe conditions is, however, far to be understood \citep[see][for a different paradigm]{Cowie1996}.

-High redshift objects are mainly traced via the [CII] far-infrared (FIR) luminosity, which together with other strong metal lines (e.g. [OI]) are the few available tools to measure star-formation rates (SFRs) in metal-poor environments.
-Detecting molecular gas in these objects, in fact, is challenging \citep{Leroy2011}.
-Lower metallicities imply a lower dust-to-gas ratio, favouring the penetration of photodissociating photons.
-The main molecular tracer, CO, is then confined in smaller regions, and surrounded by larger photodissociation regions (PDRs), as also proved by observations of [CII] to CO ratios \citep[e.g.][]{Israel1996,Madden1997}.
+High redshift objects are mainly traced via the far-infrared (FIR) emission, which represent the best tool to measure star-formation rates (SFRs) in metal-poor environments.
+Detecting molecular gas in these objects is, in fact, challenging \citep{Leroy2011}.
+Low metallicities imply a low dust-to-gas ratio, favouring the penetration of photodissociating photons.
+The main molecular tracer, CO, is then confined in smaller regions, and surrounded by larger photodissociation regions (PDRs), where the emission of strong metal lines (e.g. [CII] and [OI]) is strong, as also proved by observations of [CII] to CO ratios \citep[e.g.][]{Israel1996,Madden1997}.

-The 158 $\mu$m [CII] transition is the brightest line originating from star-forming galaxies \citep[e.g.][]{Stacey1991,Brauher2008}, and the dominant coolant for neutral atomic gas \citep{Wolfire1995,Wolfire2003}.
+In particular, the 158 $\mu$m [CII] transition is the brightest line originating from star-forming galaxies \citep[e.g.][]{Stacey1991,Brauher2008}, and the dominant coolant for neutral atomic gas \citep{Wolfire1995,Wolfire2003}.
 It has been observed in different types of galaxies, and can also be detected by ALMA in galaxies beyond redshift $z = 6-7$ \citep[see e.g.][]{Capak2015,Maiolino2015}.

 Due to its low ionisation potential (11.26~eV), [CII] traces also other regions of the interstellar medium (ISM), as for instance ionised gas components \citep[see e.g.][]{Goldsmith2012}, it is spatially associated with PDR envelopes surrounding CO, and it correlates with the FIR emission, thus tracing the ultraviolet (UV) field strength.